xriver007/gigers_lstm/README.md

 # gigers_lstm
 This project aims to apply unsupervised learning methods on text data and utilise the resulting model for some useful applications.
-The dataset is a list of music news headlines.
-The applications re the following:
+The dataset is a list of music news titles.
+The applications are the following:

 * unsupervised clustering (to be implemented)